lykmapipo/irina/README.md

 ```
 Thats all needed and `irina` will be able to utilize your `send` implementation.

-### Sending Email Issues
+### Sending Issues
-It is recommended to use job queue like [kue](https://github.com/learnboost/kue) when implementing your `sendEmail` to reduce your API response time.
+It is recommended to use job queue like [kue](https://github.com/learnboost/kue) when implementing your `send` to reduce your API response time.

 ## Testing